github/docs/content/get-started/quickstart/creating-an-account-on-github.md

 ## Next steps

 - Now that you've created your personal account, we'll start to explore the basics of {% data variables.product.prodname_dotcom %}.
-In the following tutorial, "[AUTOTITLE](/get-started/quickstart/hello-world)," you'll learn about repositories and how to create one, and you'll be introduced to concepts such as branching, commits, and pull requests.
+In the next tutorial, "[AUTOTITLE](/get-started/quickstart/hello-world)," you'll learn about repositories and how to create one, and you'll be introduced to concepts such as branching, commits, and pull requests.
 - We strongly recommend that you configure 2FA for your account.
 2FA is an extra layer of security that can help keep your account secure.
 For more information, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication)."

 ## Further reading